isabella232/microsoft-365-docs-pr.pt-PT/microsoft-365/business/validate-settings-on-android-or-ios.md

 ![Verify that Force users to save all work files to OneDrive for Business is set to On.](../media/7140fa1d-966d-481c-829f-330c06abb5a5.png)

-1. No dispositivo Android do utilizador, abra o Outlook e inicie sessão com as credenciais do Microsoft 365 Business do utilizador e, se lhe for pedido, introduza um PIN.
+1. No dispositivo Android do utilizador, abra o Outlook e inscreva-se com as credenciais Microsoft 365 Business Premium do utilizador e introduza um PIN se solicitado.

 2. Abra um e-mail que contenha um anexo e toque no ícone de seta para baixo junto às informações do anexo.